AustrianToast/update/README.md

 Usage: update [OPTION]

 options:
-no flag        same as -a
+no flag        same as -p
 -f             updates using flatpak update only
 -p             updates using a pacman-wrapper only
 -a             updates using flatpak update and a pacman-wrapper